loopDelicious/kubernetes-chaos/README.md

 - Step 0 - Create a GKE cluster (skip)
 - Step 1 - Lots and lots and lots of yaml configuration
-- Step 2 - Configure your cluster settings on Grafana (see gotchas below)
+- Step 2 - Configure your cluster settings on Grafana (skip)

+Instead of configuring your cluster settings on Grafana, you can simply import an existing dashboard if your monitoring tools are running on your cluster.
+See the gotchas below.

 ![[grafana dashboard 3131](https://i.imgur.com/a0tDoJT.png)](https://i.imgur.com/a0tDoJT.png)